uofs-simlab/Summa-Actors/README.md

     - LIBRARIES = Path/to/netcdf/lib & Path/to/openblas
         -lnetcdff -lopenblas
     - ACTORS_INCLUDES = $INCLUDES & Path/to/CAF/includes
-    - ACTORS_LIBRARIES = $LIBRARIES & PATH/to/CAF/lib & PATH/to/summa.so
+    - ACTORS_LIBRARIES = $LIBRARIES & PATH/to/CAF/lib & PATH/to/libsumma.so
         -lcaf_core -lcaf_io -lsumma -lopenblas -lnetcdff

-  Once these changes have been made SUMMA-Actors can be called with `make` from the build/ directory.
+  After the following SUMMA-Actors can be compiled with `make`.

   Note: SUMMA is compiled as a shared library (libsumma.so) and the main program will need to know where this library is located in order to properly link it.